 Whenever you owe taxes to the U.S. Treasury and don’t pay, a claim against you by the federal government arises by law.
 (Internal Revenue Code § 6321.)
 This claim is called a tax lien.

 The tax lien automatically attaches to just about everything you own or have a right to.
 If you owe interest and penalties on the tax, which is often the case, the lien covers these amounts as well.

-This guide will answer your questions about collecting unpaid taxes, and will show you how to protect yourself, your family, and your business from asset seizure.
+This guide will answer your questions about asset seizures and how you can protect yourself, your family, and your business, specifically answering the questions:

 When would the IRS seize your assets?

 Believe it or not, the IRS does not want to seize your assets.
-The process is complicated, messy, and emotional for everyone involved.
-The IRS’ preferred course of action is for you to pay your taxes when they are due.
-If you’re unable to do so, your best option is to file your tax paperwork and then request a payment plan to repay your debt in installments.
+The IRS’s preferred course of action is for you to pay your taxes when they are due.
+If you’re unable to do so, your best option is to file your tax paperwork and request a payment plan to repay your debt in installments.

 Even if you fail to file your taxes, the IRS will take steps to secure the money without asset seizure.
 They will send notices informing you about your unpaid debt.
 If there is no response, the IRS will attach a tax lien to your real estate or other assets.
-A lien signifies that you owe the IRS money and that it must be paid if the attached property is sold.
+A lien signifies that you owe the IRS money, and you need to pay it if you sell the attached property.

-At this stage, if you pay your debt (or if you can’t, at least reach out and set up a payment plan), you can avoid asset seizure.
+At this stage, if you pay your debt (or set up a payment plan), you can avoid asset seizure.
 However, if you fail to file your taxes and refuse to respond to a written communication from the IRS, the situation will escalate.